teddygunnar/color-palette/README.md

 [Online Demo](https://palette-qbmh5yupo-izanagi4.vercel.app/)

-This is a modified version of [yui540's palette](https://github.com/yui540/palette) with a few notable differences:
+This is a modified version of [yui540's palette](https://github.com/yui540/palette) with a few notable differences

 # Changes